CursedBoat/axum-auth/README.md

 # Axum Auth
 A collection of authentication processes for Axum.

----

 # Todo
 Below you can find which authentication processes are implemented, and what <br />
 is planned for the future.

-### Only the very baseline authentication features will be provided.
-For practical use, please modify the code and add your own features.

 - Session Auth ✔
 - JWT Auth ❌